AckerlyXu/heima/articles/hdinsight/hdinsight-hbase-replication.md

 ## Enable replication

-The following steps show how to call the script action script from the Azure Portal.
+The following steps show how to call the script action script from the Azure portal.
 For running a script action by using Azure PowerShell and the Azure command-line interface (CLI), see [Customize Linux-based HDInsight clusters using script action](hdinsight-hadoop-customize-cluster-linux.md).

-**To enable HBase replication from the Azure Portal**
+**To enable HBase replication from the Azure portal**

-1. Sign in to the [Azure Portal](https://portal.azure.cn).
+1. Sign in to the [Azure portal](https://portal.azure.cn).
 2. Open the source HBase cluster.
 3. From the cluster menu, click **Script Actions**.
 4. Click **Submit New** from the top of the blade.
 5. Select or enter the following information:

   - **Name**: Enter **Enable replication**.
   - **Bash Script URL**: Enter **https://raw.githubusercontent.com/Azure/hbase-utils/master/replication/hdi_enable_replication.sh**.
   - **Head**: Selected.
 Clear the other node types.
   - **Parameters**: The following sample parameters enable replication for all the existing tables and copy all the data from the source cluster to the destination cluster:

             -m hn1 -s <source cluster DNS name> -d <destination cluster DNS name> -sp <source cluster Ambari password> -dp <destination cluster Ambari password> -copydata